Methamphetamine: Dependence and withdrawal

 Tolerance is expected to develop with regular methamphetamine use and, when used recreationally, this tolerance develops rapidly.
 In dependent users, withdrawal symptoms are positively correlated with the level of drug tolerance.
 Depression from methamphetamine withdrawal lasts longer and is more severe than that of cocaine withdrawal.

 According to the current Cochrane review on drug dependence and withdrawal in recreational users of methamphetamine, "when chronic heavy users abruptly discontinue [methamphetamine] use, many report a time-limited withdrawal syndrome that occurs within 24 hours of their last dose".
 Withdrawal symptoms in chronic, high-dose users are frequent, occurring in up to 87.6% of cases, and persist for three to four weeks with a marked "crash" phase occurring during the first week.
 Methamphetamine withdrawal symptoms can include anxiety, drug craving, dysphoric mood, fatigue, increased appetite, increased movement or decreased movement, lack of motivation, sleeplessness or sleepiness, and vivid or lucid dreams.

 Methamphetamine that is present in a mother's bloodstream can pass through the placenta to a fetus and be secreted into breast milk.
 Infants born to methamphetamine-abusing mothers may experience a neonatal withdrawal syndrome, with symptoms involving of abnormal sleep patterns, poor feeding, tremors, and hypertonia.
 This withdrawal syndrome is relatively mild and only requires medical intervention in approximately 4% of cases.

 Neonatal

 Unlike other drugs, babies with prenatal exposure to methamphetamine do not show immediate signs of withdrawal.
 Instead, cognitive and behavioral problems start emerging when the children reach school age.

-A prospective cohort study of 330 children showed that at the age of 3, children with methamphetamine exposure showed increased emotional reactivity, as well as more signs of anxiety and depression; and at the age of 5, children showed higher rates of externalizing and attention deficit/hyperactivity disorders.
+A prospective cohort study of 330 children showed that at the age of 3, children with methamphetamine exposure showed increased emotional reactivity, as well as more signs of anxiety and depression; and at the age of 5, children showed higher rates of externalizing disorders and attention deficit hyperactivity disorder (ADHD).